-Mathematics PhD candidates must show satisfactory work in Algebra (110.601-602), Real Variables (110.605), Complex Variables (110.607), and one additional mathematics graduate course in their first year.
-The seminars and qualifying exam preparation course cannot be used to fulfill this requirement.
-This first-year algebra and analysis requirement can be satisfied by passing the corresponding written qualifying exam in September of the first year; these students must complete at least two courses each semester.
-In addition, the candidates must take Algebraic Topology (110.615) and Riemannian Geometry (110.645) by their second year.
+Course requirements.
+Mathematics PhD candidates must show satisfactory work in Algebra (110.601-602), Real Variables (110.605), Complex Variables (110.607), and one additional non-seminar mathematics graduate course in their first year.
+The first-year algebra and analysis requirement can be satisfied by passing the corresponding written qualifying exam in September of the first year; these students must complete at least two courses each semester.
+In addition, PhD candidates must take Algebraic Topology (110.615) and Riemannian Geometry (110.645) by their second year.
 Students having sufficient background can substitute an advanced topology course for 110.615, or an advanced geometry course for 110.645 with the permission of the instructor.

 Candidates must show satisfactory work in at least two mathematics graduate courses each semester of their second year, and if they have not passed their oral qualifying exam, in the first semester of their third year.